Skip to content

 Input precedence

 It is not an error to have the same configuration element defined several times across the different inputs.
-When confarg reads a new value for an existing entry, the value is updated.
+When confarg reads a new value for an existing entry, the new value overwrites the old one.
 This enables to update a configuration in a variety of ways.

-Therefore, it is important to know the order in which configurations are read, knowing that later reads overwrite existing values.
+Therefore, it is important to know the order in which inputs are read, knowing that later reads overwrite existing values:

 • then, values are read from environment variables;